Habibullah6/react-router---state-management/README.md

-# React Router and state management practise
+# React Router and state management just for practise.